 Yet hope is hard to define.
 It's more than optimism; more than positivity.
 What exactly is hope?

-The best definition I’ve read came from Dr. Asa Andrew’s book, Empowering Your Health.
+One of the best definitions I've read came from Dr. Asa Andrew's book, Empowering Your Health.
 In it, he quotes Dr. Jerome Groopman, M.D. who practiced hematology and oncology for thirty years.
-Throughout the years, Dr. Groopman’s patients taught him about the power of hope.
-Here’s the quote Dr. Andrew uses from the book The Anatomy of Hope:
+Throughout the years, Dr. Groopman's patients taught him about the power of hope.
+Here's the quote Dr. Andrew uses from the book The Anatomy of Hope:

 Hope is one of our central emotions, but we are often at a loss when asked to define it.
 Many of us confuse hope with optimism, a prevailing attitude that things will turn out for the best.
 But hope differs from optimism.
 Hope does not arise from being told to think positively, or from hearing an overly rosy forecast.
 Hope, unlike optimism, is rooted in unalloyed reality.
 Although there is no uniform definition of hope, I found one that seemed to capture what my patients had taught me.
 Hope is the elevating feeling we experience when we see—in the mind's eye—a path to a better future.
 Hope acknowledges the significant obstacles and deep pitfalls along that path.
 True hope has no room for delusion.